mganthon/TwilightTime-MP3-Player/README.md

 always on: When you power on the raspberry, it will boot up and start the python script and wait for a buttom press

 one button usage: The button starts the playlist, plays for 30 minutes and then stops.
+Holding down the button for (3) seconds causes unit to pause or stop playing.

-Random play: randomly plays mp3s when button is played
+Random play: randomly plays mp3s from folder when button is played

-Fade out: at the end of the 30 minutes, the audio stream will fade out. (so it doesn't wake up when it stops.)
+Fade out: at the end of the 30 minutes, the audio stream will fade out. (so you don't wake up when it stops.)

 FTP upload: As long as the player isn't playing FTP can be used to upload songs to a music library folder